rubocop/rubocop/README.md

 ## Basic Usage

-Running `rubocop` with no arguments will check all Ruby source files in the current folder:
+Running `rubocop` with no arguments will check all Ruby source files in the current directory:

 ```bash
 $ rubocop
 ```

-Alternatively you can pass `rubocop` a list of files and folders to check:
+Alternatively you can pass `rubocop` a list of files and directories to check:

 ```bash
 $ rubocop app spec lib/something.rb